gravitational/workshop/gravity_networking.md

 ### Switch

 These days a switch isn’t really a separate concept from a bridge.
 Switches are generally multiport devices that are intelligent, learn the topology of the network, and create separate collision domains on every port.
-If every device is directly connected directly to a switch, collisions no longer become a possibility.
+If every device is directly connected to a switch, collisions no longer become a possibility.

 Additionally, many active switches also have intelligence for preventing issues like network loops, where if there are multiple cables between two switches (a loop in the topology), the switch can identify the loop and block extra ports.
 Without this protection, broadcasts can be transmitted in a loop indefinitely.